0xNedAlbo/coinflakes-btc-strategy/README.md

 ## Strategy

-This strategy swaps the allocated funds for WETH through Curve.
-It uses a Chainlink oracle to check for deviations from the current ETH market price when performing swaps and reports as a safeguard.
+This strategy swaps the allocated funds for CBBTC (Coinbase BTC) through Uniswap V3.
+It uses a Chainlink oracle to check for deviations from the current BTC market price when performing swaps and reports as a safeguard.